 By statute full actuarial valuations are required to be performed as of June 30th of each even-numbered year.
 The State intends to perform annual actuarial valuations commencing with the valuation as of June 30, 2019.
 The actuarial valuation uses recognized actuarial methods to calculate the actuarial value of assets and the actuarial accrued liability of the SERF.
-The actuarial accrued liability is determined using the entry age normal cost method as the portion of the present value of future benefits allocated to years of service prior to the valuation date.
-The valuation uses an asset valuation method that smoothes the difference between the market value of assets and actuarial value of assets to prevent extreme fluctuations that may result from shortterm or cyclical economic and market conditions.
+The valuation uses an asset valuation method that smoothes the difference between the market value of assets and actuarial value of assets to prevent extreme fluctuations that may result from short-term or cyclical economic and market conditions.
 The actuarial value of assets is determined by first projecting the actuarial value forward from the beginning of the prior fiscal year based on the actual cash flow during the fiscal year and the assumed investment rate of return.
 One fifth of any difference between this expected actuarial value and the actual market value is added to or subtracted from the expected actuarial value to arrive at the actuarial value of assets in order to "smooth" year to year changes in market values.
 The unfunded actuarial liability is the actuarial accrued liability less the actuarial value of assets.
 The valuation includes a projection from the valuation date to future years based on certain key assumptions such as the investment return on the market value of assets, the active population count for hazardous and nonhazardous duty members, total payroll growth, age and salary distributions for new entrants, and actual plan experience with respect to terminations, retirement, mortality, and cost of living increases, among other things.

-Between full actuarial valuations the State generally receives an interim valuation, in which the actuarial value of assets are "rolled forward" but the actuarial value of liabilities are not recalculated.
-Where these interim valuations have been performed the new funding ratios that result are set out below.
+Between full actuarial valuations the State generally has received an interim valuation, in which the actuarial value of assets are "rolled forward" but the actuarial value of liabilities are not recalculated.
+Where these interim valuations have been performed the new funding ratios that results are set out below.